 In 2014 the BC Civil Liberties Association mounted a nationwide campaign to oppose the changes to the Citizenship Act proposed by Bill C-24.
-Our community won a huge victory earlier this year when the new government made some changes to C-24 and moved to restore citizenship equality through Bill C-6.
+Our community won a huge victory when the new government made some changes to C-24 and moved to restore citizenship equality through Bill C-6.

 Just imagine it— you’re filling out a long and complicated form as part of your immigration application, and you accidentally make a mistake.
 Or you filled everything out correctly but a bureaucratic error is made by the ministry in processing your application.
 You’re granted citizenship and you build your life here, but years later you receive a letter from the government stating that they intend to revoke your citizenship, and rip you away from your family and friends, all without a fair hearing.

 Before Bill C-24, any Canadian in this situation had the right to a hearing in a court of law, where a judge could decide whether their citizenship should be taken away.
 Now, that right to a hearing is gone.

 The Charter of Rights and Freedoms guarantees all Canadians the right to a fair hearing when the government imposes serious consequences on them, and this is all the more important when the stakes are so high.

 Today the Senate of Canada is just passed an amendment to Bill C-6 that would restore the right to a fair hearing.

 This is great news!
 As amended, Bill C-6 would:

 - erase the parts of Bill C-24 that allow citizenship revocation as a punishment for dual citizens,